compose-x/ecs_composex/README.rst

 in charge of the AWS accounts etc. would want to use to make their own lives easy too.

 In many areas, you as the end-user of ComposeX will already have infrastructure in place: VPC, DBs and what not.
-So as much as possible, you will be able in ComposeX to define :ref:`lookup_syntax_reference` sections which will find your existing resources, and map these to the services.
+So as much as possible, you will be able in ComposeX to define `Lookup`_ sections which will find your existing resources, and map these to the services.

 Fargate First